Getting ready to study in Australia

-If you’re in doubt about whether or not to declare an item, it is safer to declare it.
+If you are in doubt about whether or not to declare an item, it is safer to declare it.

 Airport welcome desk

-When you exit customs, you’ll be in the international arrivals hall.
+When you exit customs, you will be in the international arrivals hall.
 The Travellers' Information Service and the City of Melbourne’s Student Welcome Desk will be right in front of you.

 Just look out for the large blue ‘i’ symbol.
-There you’ll find a friendly face, multilingual staff and plenty of information, including maps and brochures.
+There you will find a friendly face, multilingual staff and plenty of information, including maps and brochures.